Letter to Parents for School Meal Programs

 - What if my income is not always the same?
 List the amount that you normally receive.
 For example, if you normally make $1000 each month, but you missed some work last month and only made $900, put down that you made $1000 per month.
 If you normally get overtime, include it, but do not include it if you only work overtime sometimes.
 If you have lost a job or had your hours or wages reduced, use your current income.

-- We are in the military. do we include our housing allowance as income?
-If you get an off-base housing allowance, it must be included as income.
+- We are in the military. do we REPORT OUR INCOME DIFFERENTLY?
+Your basic pay and cash bonuses must be reported as income.
+If you get any cash value allowances for off-base housing, food, clothing, it must also be included as income.
 However, if your housing is part of the Military Housing Privatization Initiative, do not include your housing allowance as income.
+Any additional combat pay resulting from deployment is also excluded from income.

 - My family needs more help.
 Are there other programs we might apply for?
 To find out how to apply for SNAP or other assistance benefits, contact your local assistance office or call 1-800-342-3009.